tc39/notes/es8/2017-09/sept-27.md

 WH: Yes.

-YK: There’s another option which is to provide an option to choose between them.
+YK: There's another option which is to provide an option to choose between them.

 JHD: Does anyone have a suggestion to how to make this an option?